In this article, we explore what landlords and real estate investors need to know about income tax self-assessment for rental income.

 An additional benefit of utilising software for this purpose is it will help you get MTD ready.
 Digitise and store all your receipts, and keep accurate detailed digital records of all of your income and expenses.

 As a landlord, you are allowed to deduct the cost of certain expenses from your rental income.
-This is an important step that you must take in order in order to maximise your rental property cash flow.
+This is an important step that you must take in order to maximise your rental property cash flow.
 As a general rule, your expenses need to be wholly and exclusively used for the purpose of renting out your property.

 Some of the main allowable expenses include: